The Benefits of Playing the Piano...

 Technology such as MRI scans have shown that multiple areas of the brain light up when playing music- so much more than when undertaking other activities.
 Playing strengthens the brain, improving our ability to focus and apply knowledge.
 It is like a whole body workout, just for the brain!
 Watch a short, animated video on TED to hear more about this fascinating research.
 It isn't surprising that playing the piano triggers increased concentration, patience and discipline in other areas of our lives such as school work.

 Research has also provided evidence that playing an instrument has a positive impact on the aging process; those who play suffer less from memory and inner ear hearing loss in later life compared to non-musicians.
+I teach several adult learners as well as children - it is never too late to learn!
+Please feel free to email or call with any queries you may have.
 You can read more about this research on ABC news.

 Playing helps students develop coordination, in particular hand-eye coordination, as they learn how to use both of their hands in entirely different ways, at the same time as reading two different lines of music simultaneously; this helps sharpen the nervous system and aids in keeping children's brains developing further.